platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-3/overview.md

 -   **High Availability:** 99.99% SLA (service-level agreement) with [Enterprise or Elite](https://platform.sh/pricing/)
 -   **Dedicated hosts:** Each DG3 cluster is provisioned with 3 dedicated hosts as the typical configuration
 -   **Headless architecture:** Seamless headless architecture with multi-app support
 -   **Self-service:** Customers may edit their application and service YAML files and push changes.
-Customers can also take advantage of MariaDB Galera multi-leader, disk resizing and adding, upgrading or removing services on their own
+Customers can also take advantage of MariaDB Galera multi-leader and adding, upgrading or removing services on their own
 -   **Data sync from Dedicated to Grid:** Customers can initiate data syncs themselves via Console (restore a Grid HA backup on DG3 and restore a DG3 backup on a Grid HA environment)
 -   **Better containerization:** DG3 is containerized and decouples the base operating system (OS) version and [control plane](/glossary.md#control-plane) from the service versions, so the OS and services can be upgraded independently
 -   **Better staging:** Dedicated Gen 3 comes with HA staging as default.
 This allows the data sync between Dedicated and Grid to be simpler, consistent and seamless